Leadership and Stability

 During September, 2008, she received the Industry Leadership Award from EI Digest at their national hazardous waste conference.
 During June, 2009, she was honored by the Ohio Environmental Service Industries with their Outstanding Service Award.

 Ross Environmental Services, Inc. has been a pioneer in hazardous and industrial waste management for more than 60 years.
-The company is lead by an experienced and highly qualified leadership team.
+The company is led by an experienced and highly qualified leadership team.

-Maureen (Ross) Cromling is Chairman of the Board of Directors for Ross Consolidated Corp. and its operating entities.
+Maureen (Ross) Cromling is Chairman of the Board of Directors.
 She provides executive management oversight to the corporation and sets the vision, strategic direction and financial objectives for the company.
 She also represents the Ross companies to the industry, community, financial institutions, customers and other key constituents.
 Maureen is a founding member of the Ohio Environmental Industries Association, a statewide association of corporations who manage or generate wastes.
-She has served as chair and is a member of the Environmental Technology Council, a national organization based in Washington D.C.
+She has served as chair of the Environmental Technology Council; a national organization based in Washington D.C.
 Maureen currently serves on the Board of Trustees of the Lorain County Community College Foundation and is a former member of the Board of Team NEO, which focuses on economic development issues in Northeastern Ohio.
 She has served on governing boards of a number of local organizations.
 She is the recipient of numerous awards for her civic involvement and industry/business leadership.
 The most recent include the Midview Schools Hall of Honor (2008), EI Digest Environmental Leadership Award (2008) and Leadership Lorain County Alumni Distinguished Leadership Award (2005).
 During 2002, she was presented with the prestigious Industry Award by the Environmental Technology Council in Washington D.C.